The Transformation Of Barbra Streisand

 When it came time to talk down the aisle, Streisand had another tune in mind.
 Instead of the typical renditions of "Here Comes the Bride," Streisand asked for "a more atonal version."
 She claimed, "I didn't like traditional wedding music."

-Barbra Streisand's surprising return to acting
+Her surprising return to acting

 At the start of the new millennium, Barbra Streisand was mostly absent from entertainment.
 Her album Timeless: Live in Concert, was "recorded in Las Vegas on December 31, 1999, and January 1, 2000, but not released until September 2000, by which time the Y2K jokes are already quaint," reviewer David Horiuchi said.
 And the famous singer hinted that the concert series might be her grand finale and last time performing on stage.
 "If Streisand has in fact decided to stop performing live, then at least we have this document to remind us of how great a treasure she is," Horiuchi added.

-Barbra Streisand's awards kept piling up
+Streisand's awards kept piling up

-Though it was her last film appearance as of 2021, via IMDb, Streisand didn't disappear from the public eye in the years to follow.
+Though it was her last film appearance as of 2023, via IMDb, Streisand didn't disappear from the public eye in the years to follow.
 In 2015, president Barack Obama awarded Streisand the prestigious Presidential Medal of Freedom.
 The actor and singer was awarded for "[using] her extraordinary voice to bring life to the range and humor of the human experience."
 The award notes also called out her career of performances that left an "indelible mark on American film, theater, and music — inspiring generations of fans and performers."
 The president also took the opportunity to make a joke about the recipient's proud Jewish heritage.
 "I didn't know you were Jewish, Barb," the president quipped to a round of laughter.

-Barbra Streisand in the technological age
+Streisand in the technological age

 Even as she approached the typical retirement age, Barbra Streisand surprised fans with her experiences in technology.
 For example, in the mid-2010s, the "Siri" feature on Apple products would dictate Streisand's last name with the second 's' like a 'z.'
 In an interview for NPR, she explained how this is a common mistake and that her last name is supposed to be pronounced with a soft 's' like in "sand."
 And because of her influence and reputation, Streisand had the power to correct the error.
 "I called the head of Apple, Tim Cook.
 And he delightfully agreed to have Siri change the pronunciation of my name, finally," she said.

 Then, towards the end of the 2010s, Barbra Streisand made news with technology again.
 This time, for cloning her dog.
 In an interview for The New York Times, Streisand revealed that a close friend of hers had cloned a dog.
 Soon before her own dog Sammie died, a veterinarian sent cells from the animal to a Texas cloning center.
 "We weren't even sure if the cells would take," Streisand admitted.
 But the process worked better than expected and produced four identical puppies.
 One puppy sadly died and Streisand gave one of the remaining three to a friend.
 This left Streisand with two identical clone puppies.
 "You can clone the look of a dog, but you can't clone the soul.
-Still, every time I look at their faces, I think of my Samantha...and smile," she said.
+Still, every time I look at their faces, I think of my Samantha ... and smile," she said.

-Barbra Streisand went further into politics
+She went further into politics

 As a philanthropist and political fundraiser for much of her professional career, Barbra Streisand isn't afraid to share her thoughts on political figures.
 This was especially true during Donald Trump's presidency, as Streisand is a proud Democrat who is close friends with Bill Clinton.
 And while she usually separated her music and political opinions, this changed as a result of her thoughts on President Trump.
 In an interview for The New York Times, she spoke about how her album "Walls” came to be.
 Streisand said, "I would lie awake at night with Trump's outrages running through my head, and I had to do another album for Columbia Records, so I thought, why not make an album about what's on my mind?"
 And she also shared what was on her mind to The Guardian.
 The singer called the president "a man who is corrupt and indecent and is assaulting our institutions."

-When Trump ran as the incumbent candidate, Streisand voiced her support for the other candidate, Joe Biden, on her Twitter account.
+When Trump ran as the incumbent candidate, Streisand voiced her support for the other candidate, Joe Biden, on her X account.
 She wished for a Biden win so Trump could no longer "damage to our democracy, environment, health, safety and standing in the world."
 And to celebrate Biden's victory, Streisand sang at the "We the People" virtual concert event prior to his inauguration.

 Streisand also used her influence to help during the Black Lives Matter movement in America.
 The singer gifted George Floyd's daughter — six-year-old Gianna — stock shares of Disney, CNN reported.